cognitedata/cdf-s3-replicator/README.md

 ```

 ##### Environment Variables
-The environmental variables should be filled in with values that correspond to your CDF and Lakehouse environment, these allow the CDF Fabric Replicator to run.
+The environmental variables should be filled in with values that correspond to your CDF and Lakehouse environment, these allow the CDF S3 Replicator to run.

 ```yaml
 env: